-This sociological approach, if you like, to a great world product the process of WHO.
-WHO is a huge building in Geneva which is peopled with scientists and doctors.
+This sociological approach, if you like, to a great world epidemic was a very unusual response of WHO.
+WHO is housed in a huge building in Geneva which is peopled with scientists and doctors.
 It is a doctor organisation.
-It has tended in the past to be an organisation with a very great international reputation, built on vaccines, injections, mass immunisation, mass x-rays.
-And it's done wonderful work.
-It's claimed many eradications of conditions such as smallpox and therefore it's a very important doctors' organisation.
-And along comes a notable epidemiologist doctor who started to preach a gospel which was new, which was the gospel of prevention, of sociological manipulation of people's lifestyles and habits, and that led to a tension within the organisation, a tension between the medical approach and the non-medical.
+It has tended in the past to be an organisation with a very great international reputation, built on vaccines, injections, mass minumisation, mass x-rays.
+It's done wonderful work.
+It's claimed many eradications of conditions such as smallpox.
+Therefore it's a very important doctors' organisation.
+And along comes a notable epidemiologist doctor who started to preach a gospel which was new.
+It was the gospel of prevention, of sociological manipulation of people's lifestyles and habits.
+That led to a tension within the organisation: a tension between the medical approach and the non-medical.

-Now, to this problem there was added the advent of a new director general, which is the head executive officer.
-The former director general, Dr Marier, a Dane, was entirely supportive of Jonathan Mann and he supported this rather unconventional approach - unconventional for WHO.
-But then in the midst of the epidemic and at about the time of the Stockholm conference, which I think was in about 1985 or '86, Dr Marier retired.
-He'd hoped for another term and they elected a Japanese deputy director general, Dr Nakajima.
+Now, to this problem there was added the advent of a new Director General, which is the head executive officer.
+The former Director General of WHO, Dr Mahler, a Dane, was entirely supportive of Jonathan Mann.
+He supported this rather unconventional approach unconventional for WHO.
+But then in the midst of the epidemic and at about the time of the Stockholm conference (which I think was in about 1985 or '86), Dr Mahler retired.
+He'd hoped for another term.
+But they elected a Japanese Deputy Director General, Dr Nakajima.

-Dr Nakajima had a background of involvement in chemical treatment of conditions and the therefore brought a different approach to the office.
+Dr Nakajima had a background of involvement in chemical treatment of conditions.
+He therefore brought a different approach to the office.
 He was much more inclined to an orthodox approach.
-He was much less sympathetic to Jonathan Mann's consideration and approach to the epidemic.
-He was much less accessible to Jonathan Mann, to such a point that important steps that Ionathan Mann wished to take or important issues he wished to raise couldn't be raised because he couldn't get close to the director peneral.
+He was much less sympathetic to Jonathan Mann's approach to the epidemic.
+He was much less accessible to Jonathan Mann - to such a point that important steps that Jonathan Mann wished to take or important issues he wished to raise, couldn't be raised because he couldn't get close to the Director General.

 And the result of that was that Jonathan Mann ultimately gave an interview to Le Monde, the French newspaper with a large circulation, including in Geneva.
-He must have known when he did so that it would get to the notice of the lirector general.
+He must have known when he did so that it would get to the notice of the Director General.
 It did.
 There was a clash.
-Jonathan Mann offered his resignation, which was accepted immediately, and he left, and that sort of led to an Avignon.
+Jonathan Mann offered his resignation.
+It was accepted immediately.
+And he left, and that led to an Avignon.

-There are now two popes, there is the pope in Geneva and there is the pope in Boston, because Jonathan Mann was immediately snapped up, offered a chair of public health and human rights law at Harvard University, and that's where he is now.
+There are now two popes.
+There is the pope in Geneva.
+And there is the pope in Boston.
+Because Jonathan Mann was immediately snapped up, offered a Chair of Public Health and Human Rights at Harvard University.
+That's where he is now.
 And he also was given a huge amount of money by a Swiss charitable foundation.
-So that he is there largely with his old team, most of whom also were given the bullet by Dr Nakajima and another person, Dr Mike Mersen, an American but a rather more cautious and certainly less charismatic individual was appointed as prector of the lobal program on AIDS.
+So that he is there largely with his old team, most of whom also were given the bullet by Dr Nakajima.
+Another person, Dr Mike Mersen, an American - a good man but a rather more cautious and certainly less charismatic individual - was appointed as Director of the Global Programme on AIDS.

 The next meeting of the Global Commission on AIDS which took place after these events, of course, there were hushed tones in the corridors.
 Dr Nakajima didn't appear as he had formerly done.
-Everything was done by Dr Mersen in rather more low key terms and altimately a number of the members of the dommission were told that they would not... that they would be the first to retire.
+Everything was done by Dr Mersen in rather more low key terms.

+Ultimately, a number of the members of the Commission were told that they would not [be reappointed] - that they would be the first to retire.